$1,785 to $2,368 pp (USD)

 Morning: Early game drive to capture the sunrise over Kilimanjaro

-Afternoon: Visit to the Enkongo Narok swamp to observe predators such as lions and hyenas waiting for herbivores to water.
+Afternoon: You'll visit the Enkongo Narok swamp to observe predators such as lions and hyenas waiting for herbivores to come to water.

 Evening: Sundowners overlooking the salt pans.